caglarorhan/mongoDB-notes/README.md

     - Create key file for secure connections between nodes
         - Use `openssl rand -base64 741 > /folder/path/nameof-keyfile`
     - Start mongo daemon with `mongod -f mongod-1.conf`
     - Start/run any odd number of mongod nodes.
-Odd is required to election (voting) for Primer.
+Odd is required to election (voting) for Primary.
 (3, 5, 7, 9, etc)
-    - Connect first node you create with `mongo --port <given port on conf file>`
+    - Connect to the first node you create with `mongo --port <given port on conf file>`
     - Initiating the replica set (replica sets name retrieved from conf files)
         - `rs.initiate()`
     - Create user with first time local exception access (with chosen user name and password)